Xilinx/open-nic-driver/README.md

 ### Machine locks up when installing kernel module

-This seems to be related to DHCP issue mentioned above in "Static IP Address".
+This seems to be related to the DHCP issue mentioned above in "Static IP Address".
 The recommendation is to remove DHCP.